matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production.md

 If using a Redis cluster under high load it is recommended that analytics are sent to distributed Redis shards.
 To configure this ensure the Redis cluster is [enabled]({{< ref "tyk-multi-data-centre/mdcb-configuration-options/#storageenable_cluster" >}}) and [multiple analytics keys]({{< ref "tyk-oss-gateway/configuration#analytics_configenable_multiple_analytics_keys" >}}) are configured.
 Subsequently, analytics keys will be distributed across multiple nodes in the cluster.

-Using [protobuf]({{< ref "tyk-oss-gateway/configuration/#analytics_configserializer_type" >}}) serialisation, instead of msgpack can increase performance for sending and processing analytics.
+In Tyk Gateway, using [protobuf]({{< ref "tyk-oss-gateway/configuration/#analytics_configserializer_type" >}}) serialisation, instead of msgpack can increase performance for sending and processing analytics.
 Please note that *protobuf* is not currently supported in MDCB environments.

 If using Tyk Cloud platform under high load, it is also recommended that analytics are sent within a local region.